 “Gimme, gimme, gimme a BIG HUG!!!”

-Socks will be stretched after they are stuffed so thick socks that are close-knit make better quality sock dragon toys.
+SOCK CHOICE: Socks will be stretched after they are stuffed, so thick socks that are close-knit make better quality sock sheep toys.

 Purchase the exact same material and tool used in this pattern from Craft Passion Shop.